1001pepi/battery_level_alert/README.md

 # battery_level_alert
-Vocal alert when the level of the computer's battery reaches a critical value
+Vocal alert when the level of the computer's battery reaches a critical value using python.